GLOBAL MARKETS-US stocks edge up, euro slips on ECB comments

 MSCI's all-country world equity index rose 0.2 percent to 333.70, while European stocks hit fresh 2012 highs and some traders eyed more rallies after equity indexes broke key resistance levels.

-German bonds rallied after Draghi said ECB policymakers had a wide discussion on interest rates, including cutting the rate on short-term deposits below zero, before deciding to keep its main rate at a record low 0.75 percent.
+Draghi did not elaborate further but his comments pushed the euro down 0.63 percent to 1.2985.

-The March 2013 Bund future, which became the front-month contract during the session, rallied more than half a point to 145.72.
-Yields on the 10-year German bond fell to 1.29 percent, their lowest since late August.
+The Bund future rose as much as 52 ticks on the day to a session high of 145.62, driving 10-year German yields to 1.30 percent, their lowest since late August.

-The ECB's new staff projections put gross domestic product in a range of falling 0.9 percent to growing just 0.3 percent next year, suggesting contraction is far more likely than not.
+The ECB's new staff projections put gross domestic product in a range of falling by 0.9 percent to growing by just 0.3 percent next year, suggesting contraction is far more likely than not.

 U.S. benchmark Treasury yields dipped to near their lowest in three weeks, supported by expectations the Federal Reserve will announce a new bond purchase program when it meets next week.